Emily Onyango: Career

 Onyango was a lay reader at St Stephen's Cathedral in Kisumu before being appointed as a deacon in 1984.
 She was the second woman to be ordained a priest in the Anglican Church of Kenya (ACK) in 1986.
 In February 2018, she was appointed a Canon in Bondo Diocese.

-Onyango has taught at St John's School of Theology in Kokise and was lecturer, academic dean and Vice Principal at St Andrews College in Kabare.
+Onyango has taught at St John's School of Theology in Kokise, Siaya County and was lecturer, academic dean and Vice Principal at St Andrews College in Kabare.
 She is a lecturer in church history and theology at St Paul's University in Limuru.
 Onyango was Dean of Students at St Paul's from 2000 to 2002.
 She is the chair of The Africa Centre for Biblical Equity, a Langham scholar and a founder of the Circle of Concerned African Women Theologians.
 She has written several articles and books on the history of theological education and women's education in Kenya.

 Election as Bishop

-Onyango was appointed assistant bishop of Bondo during the Synod of the Diocese of Bondo, Siaya County in January 2021.
+Onyango was appointed assistant bishop of Bondo during the synod of the Diocese of Bondo, Siaya County in January 2021.
 She is the first woman to hold the position of bishop in the ACK, after approval of a proposal to allow women to become bishops in 2013, the first female Anglican bishop in east and central Africa, and the fourth on the African continent.
 She will work with David Kodiah in training clergy, as well as initiatives focused on ending gender based violence and encouraging child empowerment.
 Speaking after her appointment, she said, "I am thankful to be asked to participate in a well-structured pastoral ministry focusing on marriage, family and gender issues, including empowerment of widows.
 I particularly expect us to offer hope for those shackled by gender-based violence."

 Her appointment was challenged by six lay members of the synod, who argued Bishop Kodia had cajoled the synod into affirming her appointment and that the diocese was unable to afford an assistant bishop.
 A 2014 informal agreement of GAFCON put a moratorium on the ordination of women in certain provinces, however the Kenyan General Synod affirmed its support for women bishops in September 2019.